iKarmaaa123/terraform-mongodb-devops-project/README.md

 └── vpc.tf
 ```
 <h3> vpc.tf </h3>

-- The following resources are used to set up a Virtual Private Cloud (VPC) and associated networking components in AWS using Terraform.
+The following resources are used to set up a Virtual Private Cloud (VPC) and associated networking components in AWS using Terraform.
 Each resource is configured with specific parameters and tags:

-AWS VPC:
+<h4> AWS VPC </h4>

 ```hcl
 resource "aws_vpc" "my_vpc" {